 The amount of supervision noted above is the minimum required.
 Supplemental individual or group supervision in excess of the minimum ratio required is encouraged.

 Supervisors may use methods and styles suited for the context of their organizational setting, clinical populations, psychological orientation, and accepted standards of supervisory practice in the field of clinical psychology.
-The regular use of audio or video taping or live observation of student work should be an integral part of practicum supervision.
-It is expected that each semester's supervisory evaluation will include data from at least one of these supervisory methods in addition to the student's verbal report.
+The regular use of audio or video taping or live observation of student work is a required component of practicum supervision.
+It is required that each semester's supervisory performance evaluation will include observed data from at least one of these supervisory methods in addition to the student's verbal report.

 The clinical supervisor should also coordinate any consultation from other clinical personnel required by the unique needs of a client or due to special training needs which the supervisor cannot provide.
 Consultation enables greater richness in training for a student and allows for exposure to areas where the clinical consultant has greater depth of expertise or experience than does the clinical supervisor.
 Consultation is by definition time limited.
 Clinical responsibility for the case always remains with the general supervisor.